-Since $\omega \ge 0$, the differences-in-discontinuities estimate is necessarily an upper bound for the recommendation effect.
-If ω is close to 1 (almost all judges considered risk levels before), then the extra term goes to 0, and the identification strategy recovers the recommendation effect well.
-If ω is close to 0 (almost no judges considered risk levels before), then the previous strategy does not recover recommendation effects unless L{mh} is near 0.
+Since $\omega \geq 0$ , the differences-in-discontinuities estimate from Section 6.1.2 is necessarily an upper bound for the recommendation effect.
+If $\omega$ is close to 1 (risk levels were consulted in almost all cases in the pre-period), then the extra term goes to 0, and the original identification strategy recovers the recommendation effect well.
+But, if $\omega$ is close to 0 (risk levels were consulted in almost no cases in the pre-period), then the previous strategy does not recover recommendation effects well unless $L{mh}$ is near 0.